heero83/flexbox/README.md

 * In FLEXBOX-4 I did work with align-items property, this time is about the cross axis unlike the previous lessons where I have worked along the main axis and we also have worked with the flex-direction property.

-* In FLEXBOX-5 we did worked with the flex-direction property.
+* In FLEXBOX-5 we did work with the flex-direction property.